spmeesseman/vscode-taskexplorer/README.md

     await teApi.unregisterProvider("taskTypeName");

 Where "taskTypeName" is the name of the task type, i.e. "npm", "ant", "gulp", etc, and `myProvider` is the instance of TaskProvider that implements the `provideTasks` method.

+You can optionally install the Task Explorer API types:

+    npm install @spmeesseman/vscode-taskexplorer-types

 The provided tasks must implement the taskExplorer.external task interface: